Looking to buy?

 The estimated number of bottles will always be based on the most recent re-gauge (within the last six months), the ABV of the whisky and a standard 70cl bottle size.
 Please be advised this is an estimate only; bottle estimates are for guidance only and are not an exact figure.

 All lots have an estimate; this has an upper and lower figure and is for guidance purposes only.
-Some lots will also have a reserve price, which is mutually agreed on between us and the seller.
+Lots will also have reserve prices, which is mutually agreed on between us and the seller.

 Step 4 - Placing your bids